OTI Festival: Legacy

 Although the OTI Festival has not been held since 2000, it is still widely remembered in many countries, especially in Mexico, where the festival was always well received by the audience, even when its popularity was declining.
-It was enormously popular there thanks to the "National OTI Festival", which was the national selection contest organized by Televisa to select its entry for the international contest.
-Many famous singers such as Juan Gabriel, Luis Miguel, Emmanuel, Lucero, or the girl band Pandora, tried to represent Mexico in the OTI Festival, but they didn't win the national contest.
+It was enormously popular there thanks to the "National OTI Festival", which was the multi-stage national competition organized by Televisa to select its entry for the international contest.
+Some singers who became international best-selling artists, such as Juan Gabriel, Emmanuel, Lucero, Manuel Mijares, Joan Sebastian, Cristian Castro, or the girl band Pandora, tried to represent Mexico in the OTI Festival, but didn't win the national contest.

 Both Televisión Española (TVE) in Spain and Radiotelevisão Portuguesa (RTP) in Portugal were members of the OTI and the European Broadcasting Union (EBU), so they were eligible to participate in both the OTI Festival and the Eurovision Song Contest representing their countries.
 The band Trigo Limpio represented Spain in the OTI Festival 1977 and in the Eurovision Song Contest 1980.
 Marcos Llunas won for Spain the OTI Festival 1995 and represented the country in the Eurovision Song Contest 1997, making him the only OTI winner to ever participate in Eurovision.
 Betty Missiego, who represented Peru in the OTI Festival 1972, represented Spain in the Eurovision Song Contest 1979.
 Numerous artists participated in both competitions representing Portugal, such as Anabela, Paulo de Carvalho, José Cid, Dora, Dulce Pontes, Adelaide Ferreira, Simone de Oliveira, and Tonicha.
-Other well known OTI contestants from these countries were Spanish Marisol, Dyango, Vicky Larraz, and Camilo Sesto; and Portuguese Lena d'Água.
+Other well known performers from these countries were Spanish Marisol, Cecilia, and Vicky Larraz; and Portuguese Lena d'Água.